 Here’s the side of the house, where Ralphie claimed an icicle fell and broke his glasses.
 As someone who lived in the Cleveland area for six years, I can verify that some of those houses develop amazingly long icicles, so Ralphie’s explanation is entirely plausible!

 This year, this holiday movie classic celebrates its 30th anniversary.
-I discovered some Christmas Story merchandise all the way in Maryland with this “A Christmas Story” fudge.
+I discovered after some additional reading about the Christmas Story merchandise all the way in Maryland with this “A Christmas Story” fudge.
 I can’t vouch for the taste, I only took a picture.
 And, then I failed to grasp immediately why the phrase “Oh Fudge” was important in the movie!

 I guess I need to find some time to watch “A Christmas Story” this year.
 This holiday season, I hope you and your family have some time to enjoy a holiday movie, sample some fudge and share your favorite stories, nerdy or not.
 Happy Holidays!